vaultage-pm/vaultage/README.md

 # Vaultage
-A web-based, self-hosted password manager with client-side encryption. (previously inspired from trello, and [clearwater](https://github.com/lbarman/clearwater), now build in console for speed).
+A web-based, self-hosted password manager with client-side encryption.

 ### Description